Azure Active Directory B2B collaboration invitation redemption

 - Starting September 30, 2021, Google is deprecating embedded web-view sign-in support.
 If your apps authenticate users with an embedded web-view and you're using Google federation with Azure AD B2C or Azure AD B2B for external user invitations or self-service sign-up, Google Gmail users won't be able to authenticate.
 Learn more.

-- Starting November 1, 2021, we'll begin rolling out a change to turn on the email one-time passcode feature for all existing tenants and enable it by default for new tenants.
-As part of this change, Microsoft will stop creating new, unmanaged ("viral") Azure AD accounts and tenants during B2B collaboration invitation redemption.
-To minimize disruptions during the holidays and deployment lockdowns, the majority of tenants will see changes rolled out in January 2022.
+- We've begun rolling out a change to turn on the email one-time passcode feature for all existing tenants and enable it by default for new tenants.
 We're enabling the email one-time passcode feature because it provides a seamless fallback authentication method for your guest users.
 However, if you don't want to allow this feature to turn on automatically, you can disable it.
 Soon, we'll stop creating new, unmanaged ("viral") Azure AD accounts and tenants during B2B collaboration invitation redemption.

 Redemption and sign-in through a common endpoint